yma3104/hw12/README.md

 Then player will have a limited time to spell the words.

 ## Component Parts
+Timer will count down.
 When player hit the keybard, the sound will play.

 ## Timeline

 - Week 0: Write Proposal
-- Week 1: Try to write some basic code.
+- Week 1: Trying to write some basic code.
 Find soundtrack.
-- Week 2: Have some trouble on the code.
+- Week 2: Having some trouble on the code.
 Remade a new one.
-- Week 3:
+- Week 3: compliting it.
 - Week 4: Present!

 ## Challenges